Always professional and always smiling

 English Teacher

-Jackie Cornwall is an English graduate who holds qualifications in English teaching from the universities of Plymouth and Cambridge.
-She has has taught English language and literature in schools, colleges and universities since 1980, including several years’ overseas experience in Mexico and Turkey.
-She specialises in post -16 education, and is an experienced examiner for Cambridge University, the Open University and the International Baccalaureate.
+Jane is an English graduate who holds qualifications in English teaching from the universities of Oxford and Cambridge.
+She has taught English language and literature in schools and colleges since 1988, and has lived in Spain since 1992 and been involved in designing and running professional courses as well as teacher-training sessions.
+She specialises in post -16 education, and is an experienced oral examiner.

 Laura Fiorella